Autostronomy/AstroPhot/docs/coordinates.rst

-One gotcha to keep in mind with regards to ``world_to_plane`` and ``plane_to_world`` is that AstroPhot needs to know the reference (RA_0, DEC_0) where the tangent plane coordinate (0,0) meets with the celestial sphere world coordinate.
+One gotcha to keep in mind with regards to ``world_to_plane`` and ``plane_to_world`` is that AstroPhot needs to know the reference (RA_0, DEC_0) where the tangent plane meets with the celestial sphere.
 You can set this by including ``reference_radec = (RA_0, DEC_0)`` as an argument in an image you create.
 If a reference is not given, then one will be assumed based on avaialble information.
 Note that if you are doing multiband analysis you should ensure all the projection parameters are the same for all images!

 Projection Systems
 ------------------